CodeYourFuture/CYF-Workshops/questions-and-reviews/instructions.md

 3. Person 2 should clone **Person 1's fork** to their local machine.

-4. Once it is cloned, in Github desktop, Person 1 should go to Branch at the top of the window and click New branch... and then enter a name js-2-week-1-questions. _Don't worry if you don't understand what branches are - they'll explained in depth later on in the course._
+4. Once it is cloned, in Github desktop, Person 1 should go to Branch at the top of the window and click New branch... and then enter a name: **js-2-week-1-questions**. _Don't worry if you don't understand what branches are - they'll explained in depth later on in the course._

 ## Answering questions ❓